bitnose/learning-blog/content/posts/homework-5.md

 #### **b) Is it legal to own BitCoin in Finland?** Why do you think so?

 Yes, it is legal to own Bitcoin in Finland.
-Some thoughts of mine:
+Some thoughts:

 - Bitcoin can be taxed when it's legally accepted
 - Easier to control when something is legally accepted: the structure around it can be created
-- Might increase or direct the adaptation and development of new technology when it is accepted in society
+- Might increase or direct the adaptation and development of new technology when it is legally accepted in society
 - Bitcoin can be seen as a competing system for traditional banks and fiat.
-By legalizing owning BitCoins, it can be moved under the supervicing centralized power/institution to ensure and control the laws are followed.
+By legalizing owning BitCoins, can it be moved under a supervicing centralized power/institution to ensure and control the laws are followed?
-By legalizing something, you have to ensure the laws are applied also either using self-enforcing protocols, being willingly naive and trust or just create a trusted third party.

 #### **c) What's a block chain?** Give a simple but detailed explanation.
 (Feel free to use the most narrow and simple definition of blockchain - no need to consider a whole cryptocurrency).

 A block chain is a database where records are linked together using cryptography.
 Each block contains a hash of previous block so together they form chain of nodes that can be tracked.
 If information in one block changes, it modifies the whole chain.
 Block chain leverages Merkle tree structure, hash pointers and cryptography.

-Usually block chain network is ran by peers relaying on decentralization.
+Usually block chain network is ran by peers relaying on decentralization and consensus mechanism.

 #### **d) Not BitCoin**.
 Give examples of some AltCoins, crypto currencies compiting with BitCoin.
 For each AltCoin: how does it differ, what's it's claim for fame?